 As a result of their active-duty experience, many of our Veterans return home to us with physical injuries or are at risk of developing PTSD, depression, and other stress related illnesses.
 Through the Restorative & Wellness Programs, GCVF seeks to ensure that our Veterans have access to the healthcare information, resources, and therapeutic programs they need in order to effectively heal their minds and bodies.

-With the help of donations from the local community, GCVF is also able to provide much needed wheelchairs, power chairs, and scooters to disabled veterans.
+With the help of donations from the local community, GCVF is also able to provide much needed wheelchairs, power chairs, scooters, and walkers to disabled veterans.
 Mobility is often taken for granted, but for those who are unable to walk without assistance, these devices are invaluable.
 We take great pride in our ability to offer support in this area by delivering this equipment to those in need.
+If you have a wheelchair, power chair, scooter, or walker that you would like to donate to one of our veterans, please contact us at (805) 482-6550.

 As part of our Restorative & Wellness Programs, we also provide a variety of therapeutic clinics designed to alleviate the symptoms of Veterans struggling with PTSD, anxiety, and depression.
 Such clinics include: